 The Emmy-Award winning sportscaster first made the transition from radio to television in 1982 when he joined CBS 3 (KYW-TV).
 True to form, Eskin broke a major story less four months into his TV career, reporting that Eagles owner Leonard Tose was planning to sell, and then move the team out of town.
 One of his managers at KYW even credits the sportscaster with keeping the Eagles in Philadelphia.
 "If Howard had not stepped in when he did, Leonard Tose would have snuck the Eagles out of town," says Frank Traynor.
 "Howard broke the Eagles story.... and by doing so, I believe helped to keep the team in town."

-Throughout his career, this Philadelphia native and Northeast High grad, has used his celebrity to raise hundreds of thousands of dollars for local charities, including The Children’s Hospital of Philadelphia, The Terri Lynne Lykoff Child Care Foundation, The Cystic Fibrosis Foundation and The National Multiple Sclerosis Society through sales of his own signature bobblehead.
+Throughout his career, he’s raised hundreds of thousands of dollars for local charities, including The Children’s Hospital of Philadelphia, The Terri Lynne Lokoff Child Care Foundation, The Cystic Fibrosis Foundation , The National Multiple Sclerosis Society, Autism Speaks through sales of his own signature bobblehead.

-Among his many honors, The Leukemia and Lymphoma Society named him "Man of the Year" in 2002 and the March of Dimes named Eskin its "Media Person of the Year" in 2003.
-In 2007, Eskin was inducted into the Pennsylvania Sports Hall of Fame.
+Among his many honors, The Leukemia and Lymphoma Society named him "Man of the Year" in 2002 and the March of Dimes named him its "Media Person of the Year" in 2003.
+In 2007, he was inducted into the Pennsylvania Sports Hall of Fame.
 In 2010, he received the March of Dimes prestigious Lifetime Achievement Award for Achievement in Radio.
-On Friday, November 18, 2011, Howard Eskin was inducted into the Broadcast Pioneers' Hall of Fame.
+Howard was inducted into the Broadcast Pioneers' Hall of Fame in 2011, and in 2014 he was inducted into the Philadelphia Jewish Sports Hall of Fame.

 From the official archives of the Broadcast Pioneers of Philadelphia